- SUSTAINABLE INFRASTRUCTURE

 GIZ has been active in Guatemala on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 1978.
-Currently 90 national and 10 international employees, 2 integrated specialists and 17 development workers are working in the country (as of 31.12.2017).
+Currently 88 national and 10 international employees and 17 development workers are working in the country (as of 31.12.2018).

 The signing of the peace accords in 1996 ended 36 years of armed conflict in Guatemala.
 Despite various reform efforts, the country faces major challenges: its tax-to-GDP ratio is the lowest in Latin America and one of the five lowest in the world.
 As a consequence, Guatemala lacks the resources needed to build efficient governance structures, ensure adequate provision of essential services (health care, security and education) and meet the needs of the Guatemalan people, half of whom live below the poverty line.
 Government structures continue to be weakened by corruption, crime and a culture of impunity.
 The population is currently growing at a rate of around 3 per cent per annum, greatly intensifying the demand for resources year on year.